Destination News: Summer 2018

 The three-story, 26,000-square-foot building will add retail and dining spaces in the coming months to better serve passengers, and also has as a large plaza and a civic hall to be used for public events.
 Future plans call for an adjoining bus station with local and regional bus routes.

-Morgan Street Food Hall, the highly-anticipated multi-vendor food hall located in downtown Raleigh’s Warehouse District (and just a few blocks from the Raleigh Convention Center), will open its doors to the public on July 23.
+Morgan Street Food Hall, the highly-anticipated multi-vendor food hall located in downtown Raleigh’s Warehouse District (and just a few blocks from the Raleigh Convention Center), will open its doors to the public in Aug.
 The repurposed warehouse, measuring 22,000 square feet, will provide residents, workers and visitors a unique dining experience from a wide variety of local chefs, restaurateurs and purveyors.

 The first of its kind in Raleigh, the space will feature 20 culinary concepts ensconced in fully-outfitted spaces offering cooked-to-order meals, snacks and specialty foods like crepes, Thai rolled ice cream, bubble tea, lobster rolls, tacos and more, plus specialized retail carts selling packaged food and culinary-related items.
 The food hall will also house two bars—The Arbor will include both indoor and outdoor space, and Auntie Betty’s will be a small gin and cocktail bar.